A Topic Coverage Approach to Evaluation of Topic Models

+In summary, our work contributes the following: \begin{itemize} \item New measures of coverage, including the first unsupervised coverage measure, \item Recommendations for the use of topic models, including the experimental support for the use of the \nmfmodel model \citinl{Lee1999}, \item Insights into topic models, including the relationship between coverage, the number of model topics, and the size of reference topics, \item Insights into other methods of topic model evaluation, including the inability of the standard measures of coherence and stability to detect high-coverage models, \item Coverage datasets and the source code of the measures and the experiments. \end{itemize}

+The analysis of topic coverage is based on a set of \emph{reference topics} and on \emph{measures of coverage} that compute how well the model topics match the reference topics.
+Reference topics represent the topics of interest that topic models are expected to discover.
+Once a set of reference topics is compiled, \emph{coverage of reference topics by a single topic model instance} is the proportion of reference topics covered by model topics.
+A \emph{single reference topic is covered} if there exist one or more matching model topics.
+We use the term ``reference topic'' instead of the term ``reference concept'' used in \citinl{Chuang2013} in order to emphasize that a reference topic is a construct represented in the same way as a model topic -- as a weighted list of words and documents.

+The workflow of coverage-based model evaluation consists of three steps.
+In the first step a set of reference topics is constructed.
+In the second step a set of topic models is built, expectedly by varying model types and hyperparameters.
+In the third step the measures of coverage are applied to topic model instances and the coverage scores are analyzed.
+In the case of using coverage to analyze other measures of model quality, these measures are applied to topic models and their scores are correlated with the output of the coverage measures.

-This paper focuses on an approach to topic model evaluation based on the notion of \emph{topic coverage}, i.e., on measuring how well the topics of a topic model cover a set of pre-compiled \emph{reference topics}.
-The coverage approach to evaluation is motivated primarily by topic discovery, a prominent application of topic models.
+The coverage approach described in this paper evaluates the models' performance in the process of topic discovery, a prominent application of topic models.